Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Case Studies

 In this case study, the IEEE 39-bus system, from DIgSILENT PowerFactory software tool, is assessed.
 The considered signal is the three-phase voltage at bus $26$ following a three-phase fault at bus $4$ at $t = 0.2$ s, cleared at $t = 0.3$ s.
 The tests consider two different scenarios: balanced system operation with Gaussian noise in the voltage measurement, Fig.~\ref{n39}, and unbalanced operation, Fig.~\ref{u39}.

 Results under balanced conditions with noise show that estimations from the three approaches do not differ significantly.
 Both scenarios show that frequency estimation from $\omega_{\text{TI}}$ and $\omega_{\text{TV}}$ closely match because the variations in the voltage magnitude are relatively slow and small, and are mitigated by filtering the time series.
-On the other hand, in the unbalanced scenario, $\omega_{\text{TI}}$ and, especially, $\omega_{\text{TV}}$ show lower oscillations, before and after the fault, with respect to $\omega_v$, as this quantity captures the imbalances as a distortion in the voltage curvature; demonstrating the accuracy of the proposed estimation methods.
+On the other hand, in the unbalanced scenario, $\omega_{\text{TI}}$ and, especially, $\omega_{\text{TV}}$ show lower oscillations, before and after the fault, with respect to $\omega_v$, as this quantity captures the imbalances as a distortion in the voltage curvature; indicating that the proposed estimators are less affected by the curvature distortion introduced by the unbalanced condition in this case.